mrubinsk/horde-git-tools/README.md

 Thoughts/todo:

-- Implement a Autoloader or is this overkill?
+- ~~Implement a Autoloader or is this overkill?~~Using composer for pulling in dependencies and for autoloading

-- Developer checkout (are we switching to use ONLY github now?)
+- Developer checkout (~~are we switching to use ONLY github now?~~we are switching to use ONLY github now)

 - Recursive update from Git.